 They have built on their strengths to become leaders who have driven their organisations onward towards a vision that inspires and drives others to form a coalition of greatness.

-By acting on those strengths, visionary leaders create a lasting legacy for themselves and their businesses as they work toward providing possibilities that previously didn’t exist.
+By acting on those strengths, visionary leaders create a legacy for themselves and their businesses as they work toward providing possibilities that previously didn’t exist.
 Become that catalyst for change in your business.

 Take on the mantle of visionary leadership and identify situations where that style will help people grow and develop, hence attaining goals and objectives that make a real difference in the environment you work in.